Recruiter interview questions for Nigerian employers

-Ten interview questions for recruiters in Nigeria — each with what it's actually testing and the difference between a strong and weak answer.
-Use them in your next first-round.
+8 interview questions for recruiters in Nigeria — each with what it's actually testing and the difference between a strong and weak answer.
+Use them in your next first-round — Tezera's AI sits in and turns the conversation into a clean transcript and structured notes.

 In-house recruiters in Nigerian tech are most often technical recruiters supporting fast-growing engineering teams.
 Strong candidates have a sourcing playbook (LinkedIn Recruiter, GitHub search, community channels like Slack/Discord groups), can talk credibly to engineers about their work, and have a closing toolkit beyond compensation.
 The agency-to-in-house path is common; watch for candidates whose strength is volume placements (a transactional muscle) when the role requires deep relationship sourcing.